 2. Solimo Duck Jerky 2 lb Value Pack

-- Duck as main protein
+- Duck protein option

 - No common fillers

-- Chewy texture may be tough for some
+- Chewy texture may not suit all

 3. Waggin' Train Duck Jerky Tenders Digestive